 Crowd Impact from Park-Specific Events

-Other factors, or an isolated special event, such at the Christmas parade taping in the Magic Kingdom for a few days in mid-November/early December, can drastically change the “expected” crowd dynamics for a park for a single day, a week, or even longer depending on the event.
-While we can’t predict all of these events, a few that occur annually are listed below.
+Other factors, or an isolated special event, such at the Christmas parade taping in the Magic Kingdom for a few days in mid-November, can drastically change the “expected” crowd dynamics for a park for a single day, a week, or even longer depending on the event.
+While we can’t predict all of these events, our Annual and Seasonal Events Guide can help.

 For park hours and parade and firework times up to six months out, visit Disney’s Official Park Hours.